FREQUENTLY ASKED QUESTIONS

 Social Thinking®

-Evidence-based strategies to help people age 4yrs upwards, to improve their social competencies, including:
+Evidence-based strategies to help people age 4 yrs upwards, to improve their social competencies, including:

 • Self-regulation